SAyscough/SuspendedLipidBilayer/README.md

  ![arXiv](https://img.shields.io/badge/Chemrxiv-10.26434%2Fchemrxiv--2022--250v6-red)

-ESI for "Suspended phospholipid bilayers: a new and versatile biological membrane model" This is the Electronic supplmentary information for the article "Suspended phospholipid bilayers: a new and versatile biological membrane model".
+## ESI for "Suspended phospholipid bilayers: a new and versatile biological membrane model"
+This is the Electronic supplmentary information for the article "Suspended phospholipid bilayers: a new and versatile biological membrane model".
 This ESI provides the data and models used for the analysis of neutron reflectivity data in the article.
 10.26434/chemrxiv-2022-250v6

-Reduced neutron reflectivity data:
+The full neutron reflectometry data set can be accesed at ISIS:
+Dr Simon Titmuss et al; (2019): Lipid bilayers suspended beneath the air/water interface for neutron reflectivity investigation of mechanosensitive ion channels, STFC ISIS Neutron and Muon Source, https://doi.org/10.5286/ISIS.E.RB1910569-1

-For formation of first suspended bilayer:
+## For formation of first suspended bilayer:

 54578
 DODAB monolayer